tyurek/pypairing/README.md

 Like the underlaying Rust library, this library does not make any guarantees about constant-time operations, memory access patterns, or resistance to side-channel attacks.
 Unlike the Rust library, there's a decent chance some things here are straight-up implemented incorrectly.

+## Other Disclaimers
+Interfaces are liable to change on a whim, features will mostly be added as I need them.

 ## License

 Licensed under either of